powsybl/powsybl.github.io/docs/installation/java-library.md

 helpers, configuration, exceptions...

 **powsybl-dsl** *(Powsybl developer)*
-This module provides classes to define a new domain specific language (DSL) for powsybl.
+This module provides classes to define a new domain specific language (DSL) for Powsybl.
 It provides logical expression support and a facade to access and manipulate a network.

 # iTools